dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Gaode-Map.md

 ![MainActivity](../images/tutorials-and-samples/Android/GSDemo-Gaode-Map/mainActivity.png)

   Lastly, let's create a new xml file named "dialog_waypointsetting.xml" in the layout folder by right-clicking on the "layout" folder and select **New->XML->Layout XML File**.
-Then replace the code with the same file in Github Sample Project, since the content is too much, we don't show them all here.
+Then replace the code with the same file in this project's [Github sample project](https://github.com/DJI-Mobile-SDK-Tutorials/Android-GSDemo-Gaode-Map), since the content is too much, we don't show them all here.

 This xml file will help to setup a textView to enter "Altitude" and create three RadioButton Groups for selecting **Speed**, **Action After Finished** and **Heading**.